Reliable Cellular Automata with Self-Organization: Some simulations

+whose value is the string that is the sequence of all the rules.
+This will implement self-reference in the style of Remark~\ref{rem:self-simul}. \end{definition}

-\begin{theorem}[Rule Language] There is a string $\rul{Interpr}$\glo{interpr@$\rul{Interpr}$} and an integer $\cns{interpr-coe}$\glo{interpr@$\cns{interpr-coe}$} such that the following holds.
-If string $P$ is a description of a transition rule $\trans$ over state set $\SS$ in the above language (along with the necessary parameters) then the machine $\univ$ defined in~\eqref{e.univ} computes $\trans(r_{-1},r_{0},r_{1})$ (possibly padded with $*$'s) from
+\begin{theorem}[Rule Language] There is a string \( \Interpr \)\glo{interpr@\( \Interpr \)} and an integer \( \cns{interpr-coe} \)\glo{interpr@\( \cns{interpr-coe} \)} such that the following holds.
+If string \( P \) is a description of a transition rule \( \trans \) over state set \( \states \) in the above language (along with the necessary parameters), then the machine \( \univ \) defined in~\eqref{eq:univ} computes \( \trans(r_{-1},r_{0},r_{1}) \) (possibly padded with \( * \)'s) from

-within computation time $\cns{interpr-coe}(|P|+1)^{2}\nm{\SS}$ and space $\cns{interpr-coe}(|P|+\nm{\SS}+1)$. \end{theorem}
+within computation time \( \cns{interpr-coe}(|P|+1)^{2}\nm{\states} \) and space \( \cns{interpr-coe}(|P|+\nm{\states}+1) \). \end{theorem}

-\begin{proof}[Sketch of proof] A detailed proof would be tedious but routine.
-Essentially, each line of a rule program is some comparison involving some fields: substrings of a state argument $r_{i}$.
-We have $(|P|+1)$ squared in the time upper bound since we may have to look up some parameter repeatedly. \end{proof}
+A detailed proof would be tedious, but routine.
+Essentially, each line of a rule program is interpreted in linear time on inputs that are some fields: substrings of a state argument \( r_{i} \).
+We have \( (|P|+1) \) squared in the time upper bound since we may have to look up some parameter repeatedly.
+From now on, by a \df{rule program} \( \rul{Trans-prog} \)\glo{trans-prog@\( \rul{Trans-prog} \)} of the transition function \( \trans \), we will understand some string to be interpreted by \( \Interpr \).